Modified Massive Arratia flow and Wasserstein diffusion: Large deviation principle for the modified massive Arratia flow

-Since we have proved the exponential tightness, for the upper bound it is enough to consider compact sets.
+Due to the exponential tightness, for the upper bound it is enough to consider compact sets.
 According to~\cite{Dembo:2010} (see Theorem~4.1.11), for this it is enough to show that $\Ii$ is a lower-semicontinuous function and \begin{enumerate} \item[(B1)] weak upper bound:

-where $\varphi\in C_{\id}([0,T],L_2^{\uparrow}(\mu))$ and $B_r(\varphi)$ is the open ball in $C_{\id}([0,T],L_2^{\uparrow}(\mu))$ with center $\varphi$ and radius $r$;
+where $\varphi\in C_{\id}([0,T],L_2^{\uparrow}(\rho))$ and $B_r(\varphi)$ is the open ball in $C_{\id}([0,T],L_2^{\uparrow}(\rho))$ with center $\varphi$ and radius $r$;

-\item[(B2)] lower bound: for every open set $A\in C_{\id}([0,T],L_2^{\uparrow}(\mu))$
+\item[(B2)] lower bound: for every open set $A\subseteq C_{\id}([0,T],L_2^{\uparrow}(\rho))$

 \end{enumerate}